Isaiah 64 - Outline of Isaiah (Book Notes menu page)

 thou art our father... we are the work of thy hand.-

 Many people imagine that God is their Father, who will therefore deal kindly with them, and overlook their errors.
-But that is not what the scriptures teach.
-It is true that all men are the creations of God.
+But that is not what the Scriptures teach.
+It is true that all men are God's creatures.
 In that sense, we have sprung from Him (cp.
 Acts 17:28,29).

 But this is not enough to make us His children.
 His children bear His nature.
 But our natural condition, inherited from Adam, is corrupt and cannot please God (eg., v.6,7; Rom 3:23; 8:6-8; Joh 8:44).
 The only way that we can be accepted into God's family, is be "born again" with His nature (Joh 1:12,13; 3:3-7), on the basis of the New Covenant secured through the blood of Christ, who died in the place of perishing sinners (Joh 3:16), so that they could be made holy and presentable to the Father (Joh 14:6; 20:17).